JulioCFSdev/JulioCFSdev/README.md

-# Olá!
-Eu sou o JulioCFSdev
+# Hi!
+I am JulioCFSdev

-  👨‍🎓 Graduando em Sistemas da Informação na Universidade Estadual do Amazonas.
+  👨‍🎓 Graduating in Information Systems at the State University of Amazonas.

-  🧠 Possuo dominio nas linguagens Python e C.
+  🧠 I have mastery of Python and C languages.

-  📚 Desejo aprender mais sobre Pandas, Jupyter e Seaborn em aplicações para Data Science.
+  📚 I want to learn more about Pandas, Jupyter and Seaborn in Data Science applications.

-  💻 Tenho interesse nas áreas de Machine Learning, Deep learning e Redes Neurais.
+  💻 I am interested in Machine Learning, Deep Learning, Neural Networks and Data Science.